Optimal Lipschitz Maps on One-holed Tori and the Thurston Metric Theory of Teichmueller Space: Partial stretch maps on ideal Saccheri quadrilaterals and one-holed tori

 \subsection{Partial horocyclic foliations}

-An ideal Saccheri quadrilateral has two ideal vertices, and we foliate the neighborhood of each cusp with horocycles centered at these ideal vertices.
-We extend this foliation reflection-symmetrically until the two foliations meet tangentially in the middle (see Figure \ref{fig:horocyclic}) and refer to this intersection point as an \emph{anchor point}.
-This reflection-symmetric partial foliation of the quadrilateral is uniquely determined, and in the special case that the length of $AB$ is $0$, corresponds to ``two out of three sectors'' of the horocyclic foliation of the ideal triangle employed by Thurston.
-Figure~\ref{fig:horocyclic} (a), (b) and (c) illustrate each of the three (mutually disjoint) situations that may arise with regards to the partial horocyclic foliation: \begin{itemize} \item (a) occurs when the length of $AB$ is smaller than $2\operatorname{arcsinh}(1)$; \item (b) occurs when equal to $2\operatorname{arcsinh}(1)$, and \item (c) occurs when greater than $2\operatorname{arcsinh}(1)$. \end{itemize}
+An extended ideal Saccheri quadrilateral has two ideal vertices.
+We foliate the neighborhood of each such vertex with horocycles centered at that vertex.
+We extend this foliation in a reflection-symmetrical manner until the two foliations meet tangentially at a point of the bi-infinite edge (see Figure \ref{fig:horocyclic}).
+We refer to this intersection point as an \emph{anchor point}.
+This reflection-symmetric partial foliation of the quadrilateral is uniquely determined, and in the special case where the length of $AB$ is $0$, it corresponds to ``two out of three sectors'' of the horocyclic foliation of the ideal triangle employed by Thurston (Figure \ref{fig:stretch}).

+Any ideal Saccheri quadrilateral is equipped with a horocyclic foliation induced by the one of the extended ideal Saccheri quadrilateral which contain it, see Figure~\ref{fig:horocyclic}.
+Cases (a), (b) and (c) in this figure illustrate each of the three (mutually exclusive) situations that may arise with regards to the partial horocyclic foliation: \begin{itemize} \item (a) occurs when the length of $AB$ is smaller than $2\operatorname{arcsinh}(1)$; \item (b) occurs when this length is equal to $2\operatorname{arcsinh}(1)$, and \item (c) occurs when this length is greater than $2\operatorname{arcsinh}(1)$. \end{itemize}